hujhax/austin-improv-wiki/Shows/Charles Dickens Unleashed.md

 At the end of the story, the onstage characters would again freeze into a tableau, and the narrator would step out to provide the closing lines of the "novel".

 ## History
-The show format was first tested out in [[The 40-Hour Improv Marathon]] on 6/27/09, for an audience of one ([[Performers/Mike Kinald|Mike Kinald]]).
+The show format was first tested out in [[Festivals/The 40-Hour Improv Marathon|The 40-Hour Improv Marathon]] on 6/27/09, for an audience of one ([[Performers/Mike Kinald|Mike Kinald]]).

 The show then ran in the 2009 November/December holiday season, and was brought back for a second mainstage run in 2011.
 That second run was so successful that, in December, the Hideout added 6pm shows every Saturday.
-The show also had Christmas performances in its "off" years (2010, 2012), and was part of [[The 43-Hour Improv Marathon]].
+The show also had Christmas performances in its "off" years (2010, 2012), and was part of [[Festivals/The 43-Hour Improv Marathon|The 43-Hour Improv Marathon]].

 On 11/17/11, cast members [[Performers/Curtis Luciani|Curtis Luciani]], [[Performers/Kaci Beeler|Kaci Beeler]], and [[Performers/Peter Rogers|Peter Rogers]] appeared on KUT's *[Eklektikos](http://en.wikipedia.org/wiki/KUT#Local_productions)* to promote the show.